 At the Wellcome Collection, Ayurvedic Man: Encounters with Indian Medicine (until April 8) draws on the institution’s wealth of historical medical objects from around the world, to examine the evolution and the modern application of Indian Medicine.
 On top of the Wellcome’s historical artefacts, the exhibition also includes a newly-commissioned drawing of the Bombay plague by artist Ranjit Kandalgaonkar and a film by Nilanjan Bhattacharya exploring contemporary practitioners of Indian Medicine.

-In Somewhere In Between (March 8 – August 27), four contemporary artists have collaborated with scientists to discuss themes affecting our everyday lives and health and the blurred area between ‘art’ and ‘science’.
+In Somewhere In Between (until August 27), four contemporary artists have collaborated with scientists to discuss themes affecting our everyday lives and health, and the blurred area between ‘art’ and ‘science’.